xiaojitui/image_to_table_ocrparser/README.md

 # image_to_table_ocrparser

-The script is used to parse tables in an image or a PDF file.
+The script is used to parse tables in an image or a scanned PDF file.

 The algorithm is based on image processing and OCR (Optical Character Recognition) techniques*.